Akira Ransomware: Understanding the Global Threat and How to Protect Your Business

 The attackers could perform a brute force attack to identify valid username and password combinations, or seemingly authenticated remote attackers could establish a clientless SSL VPN session with an unauthorized user in Cisco ASA (Adaptive Security Appliance) and Cisco Firepower Threat Defense (FTD) Software due to a vulnerability arising from improper separation of authentication, authorization, and accounting (AAA) between the remote access VPN feature and the HTTPS management and site-to-site VPN features.
 The leak in the remote access VPN functionality of Cisco’s ASA and FTD Software enables them to execute a brute force attack, aiming to discover valid username and password combinations or to establish a clientless SSL VPN session with an unauthorized user.

-In general, it is imperative for companies to vigilantly assess risks and adopt suitable protective measures, such as keeping software and systems up to date, scrutinizing privileged accounts, and implementing network segmentation.
+In general, it is imperative for companies to vigilantly assess risks posed by Akira Ransomware and adopt suitable protective measures, such as keeping software and systems up to date, scrutinizing privileged accounts, and implementing network segmentation.

 In this scenario, the implementation of multi-factor authentication can be or could have been a decisive factor, distinguishing between a potentially devastating cyberattack and a relatively harmless attempted intrusion.
 Certain Security Information and Event Management (SIEM) systems might offer tools and capabilities to identify, evaluate, and mitigate the impact of ransomware, but only with pre-defined Use Cases on board.
 Additionally, native endpoint solutions -again, only if equipped with preconfigured playbooks - can execute incident response procedures and expedite the detection and remediation of malware.